MoserMichael/jscriptparse/PYXHISTORY.md

 ## PYX releases

+* PYX 0.2.0 / PRS 0.0.4
+    * add assert function (for tests)
+    * comparison of value with none was not allowed, very bad bug
+    * fix comparison with none (wow)

 * PYX 0.1.9 / PRS 0.0.4

     * REPL: some kind of shell command completion on writing back tick strings.